Grand opening on Saturday for new basketball courts in San Pablo Park [CoCo Times]

 Comal goes beyond tacos [East Bay Express]

 UC abandons lawsuit against Gill Tract farmers [Occupy the Farm]

 Eve Ensler wants nothing less than to start a revolution, and she is hoping Berkeley will be its epicenter.

 As a few thousand of Berkeleyside’s readers know, you can get your daily dose of our news in a handy email at the end of the day.
 We’ve been publishing our Daily Briefing email almost from the start of Berkeleyside back in 2009, but we recently revamped and improved the newsletter.

-Update, 06.22.12: The woman killed in the house fire at 2919 Lorina Avenue in the early hours of June 21 has been identified as 26-year old Meredith Ann Joyce of Oakland, according to the San Francisco Chronicle.
+Update, June 22: The woman killed in the house fire at 2919 Lorina Ave. in the early hours of June 21 has been identified as 26-year-old Meredith Ann Joyce of Oakland, according to the San Francisco Chronicle.
 Joyce died of burns and smoke inhalation due to the blaze which investigators believe started in the historic Victorian home’s basement.
 Two heat detectors and a smoke detector were in the home, but it is not clear whether they were working.